 As the new season’s growth commences on trees that have been dormant over winter, the work really begins.
 Pruning is so important in spring.
-If you have any cherries, apricots or quinces, prune, the foliage which develops very quickly after flowering finishes.
+If you have any cherries, apricots or quinces, prune the foliage which develops very quickly after flowering finishes.
 This will increase branch development, as well as helping to keep your tree looking tidier.

-Carefully watch the development of maples in general and Japanese maples in particular.
-As the second pair of leaves develops either pinch them off with your fingers, or use tweezers or scissors, when these leaves are quite small.
+Carefully watch the development of maples in general, and Japanese maples in particular.
+As the second pair of leaves develops either pinch them off with your fingers, or use tweezers or scissors, when they are quite small.
 If this practice is not done, long internodal growth (the spaces between leaves on a developing branch) will occur.
 An added advantage in doing this is that it also induces back budding along the branch.
 Maples tend to throw out two opposite shoots at a time along a branch, so you should select each time which shoots, if any, you want to allow to grow on for future development of your tree.

 Most species of elm can be pruned back to two or four pairs of leaves to increase ramification.
-It is a good idea to allow six pairs of leaves to develop and cut back again to two or four leaves.
+It is a good idea to then allow six pairs of leaves to develop and cut back again to two or four leaves.
 Take more care though when pruning zelkova, as they resent being pruned back too hard and a trimmed stem may die back past the point you planned.